Anabel Englund: Career

 In October 2016, Defected Records announced they would be releasing Englund's debut solo single, "London Headache," on November 14, 2016, described as a "piece of alternative pop/house, with elements of disco running throughout [...] coupled with her deeply personal lyrics".
-Englund also begun her own event that same year titled Gari Safari, consisting in a series of live shows.
-She then continued to feature in numerous other tracks by various DJs and performing around the world in multiple events and festivals.
-In 2019, Englund signed with MK's AREA10 imprint in partnership with Ultra Music and begun releasing several singles.
+Englund also began her own event that same year titled Gari Safari, consisting of a series of live shows.
+She then continued to feature on numerous other tracks by various DJs and performing around the world at multiple events and festivals.
+In 2019, Englund signed with MK's AREA10 imprint in partnership with Ultra Music and began releasing several singles.
 In May 2020, her single "So Hot" reached number one on U.S. dance radio for eight consecutive weeks.
 She topped the chart again with her single "Picture Us" in October 2020, also reaching number one on Billboard′s Dance/Mix Show Airplay.
 Englund's debut album Messing with Magic was released on December 11, 2020.
 In April 2021, "Underwater" became Englund's third song to top U.S. dance radio as well as her second number one on Billboard′s Dance/Mix Show Airplay chart.
 A deluxe version of Messing with Magic was released on May 21, 2021, and included her fourth number one on U.S. dance radio, "Waiting for You".